-We obtain eternal life when we stop our efforts, when we stop trying to keep the Ten Commandments or doing other works.
-We receive eternal life when we believe Jesus is God, died for our sins, and returned to life (1 Cor.
-15:1-4).
+We obtain eternal life when we stop our own efforts, when we stop trying to keep the Ten Commandments or doing other works in order to earn salvation.
+We receive eternal life when we believe Jesus is God, died for our sins, and returned to life (1 Corinthians 15:1-4).
 Eternal life comes only by relying on Jesus to forgive our sins.

-God gave us the Ten Commandments to show us how we should live and to show us that we are sinners (Gal.
-3:19-25) who need one who can save us.
-Even though Jesus did not abolish the Ten Commandments (Matt.
-5:17) when He came to earth keeping them will not save you.
+God gave us the Ten Commandments to show us how we should live and to show us that we are sinners (Galatians 3:19-25) who need One who can save us.
+Even though Jesus did not abolish the Ten Commandments (Matthew 5:17) when He came to earth, keeping them will not save you.
 The only commandment that has changed is the Sabbath which has been replaced by Sunday worship.
 God calls us to believe in Jesus!